susonsapkota/Telegram-Chat-Bots/README.md

 ## Kathmandu Traffic Update
 This bot replies message with latest kathmandu traffic update.
-Web scraping done by BeautifulSoup.
+Bot is intendent to be used as a deployable app in Heroku Web scraping done by BeautifulSoup.
 All infomation was taken for education purposes from http://traffic.nepalpolice.gov.np site.
 [Discontinued]